RDAProvIG/WGplanning/CaseContent/Engagement.md

 and thus maximal impact on the RDA community can be achieved by aligning and assisting work in existing groups.
 Therefore this working group will engage heavily with other groups and source its primary requirements and exemplars from other groups.
-Examples of intersections we believe will be productive include the following:
+RDA Groups with whom we have already communicated are listed in the **Adoption** section.
+Examples of intersections we believe will be productive over the next ten months include the following:

-Publishing Data Workflows WG:

-: Interest in workflow persistence and quality control, data deposit and citation, reference models and implementation.

-Dynamic Data Citation WG:

-: Interest in a conceptual model for citation fidelity despite changes over time.

-PID Information Types:

-:  The Use Case "A.10 Provenance tracing."

 Reproducibility IG: